Skip to content

 File Purpose

-app/services/stats/daily_activity.rb Query and shape for calendar series
+app/services/stats/daily_activity.rb Query and shape data for calendar series

 app/views/components/charts/activity_calendar.rb Single and multi-year heatmap